ibexa/documentation-developer/docs/updating/6_finish_the_update.md

     To ensure that no users have unsupported, insecure password hashes, run the following command:

     ``` bash
+    # In v3.2:
+    php bin/console ezplatform:user:validate-password-hashes
+    # In v3.3:
     php bin/console ibexa:user:validate-password-hashes
     ```